joseph280996/neovim-config/README.md

 brew bundle
 ```

-For Window, you can use
+For Window, you can use:

 ## FAQ